guidobouman/thesis/Documents/ResearchDocument/Sub Question 2.markdown

 Imagine a device that somehow feeds the internet as a sixth sense.
 Applied properly, your brain could make sense of the patterns being fed to it.
 The moment you think of a fire-truck, the device would understand that thought, and feed all of the properties of a fire-truck back to you, instantaneously fetched from the internet.

-No device like this currently exists, but we know the human brain itself doesn't see, hear or feel.
+To make a device like the one mentioned before possible we need a better understanding of the streams being fed from the human sense to the brain.
+We know the human brain itself doesn't see, hear or feel.
 Rather it makes sense of a non-stop stream of data, and especially the changes in these streams in contrast to it's expectations. [p.
-111][#Hawkins:2004]

-To make a device like I mentioned before possible we need a better understanding of the streams being fed from the human sense to the brain.
-We need to know exactly what the streams from different senses look like and how we can mimic them to feed our custom-made "sense" to the human brain.
+111][#Hawkins:2004] We need to know what the streams from different senses look like and how we can mimic them to feed our custom-made "sense" to the human brain.

 [#Chorost:2011]: Chorost, M. (2011).
 World Wide Mind.
 New York: Free Press.
 [#Hawkins:2004]: Hawkins, J. & Blakeslee, S. (2004).
 On intelligence.
 New York: Times Books.